Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 Ideal semaglutide candidates include patients with BMI ≥30 or BMI ≥27 with weight-related comorbidities, those who have failed multiple previous weight loss attempts, and individuals who can commit to long-term treatment.
 The medication works particularly well for patients with diabetes or prediabetes, as it provides dual benefits of weight loss and glycemic control.
 Patients with strong family histories of obesity or those with significant metabolic dysfunction often respond exceptionally well to GLP-1 therapy.

 Phentermine remains an excellent option for patients needing immediate appetite suppression, those with limited budgets, or individuals seeking short-term weight loss for specific goals like surgery preparation.
-The medication works best for patients who can implement comprehensive lifestyle changes during the treatment period, as the appetite suppression provides a window of opportunity to establish new eating patterns.
+The medication works best for patients who can implement thorough lifestyle changes during the treatment period, as the appetite suppression provides a window of opportunity to establish new eating patterns.

 Consider phentermine if you have a BMI of 30 or higher without significant cardiovascular risk factors, need rapid initial weight loss for motivation, or have successfully maintained weight loss in the past but need help getting started.
 The medication also suits patients who prefer oral medications over injections and those with insurance coverage limitations for newer weight loss treatments.